mungerd/xcompose-mappings/README.md

 where `<prefix>` is the path to which you have cloned this repository.

-To use PrintScreen as your compose key, run:
+To use `PrintScreen` as your compose key, run:

     setxkbmap -option 'compose:prsc'

+To see all supported compose options, type:

+    grep "compose:" /usr/share/X11/xkb/rules/base.lst

+To keep using the `Right Alt` key as third-level shift but use `Shift + Right Alt` as the compose key, run:

+    setxkbmap -option lv3:ralt_switch_multikey